hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 Inferential statistics (hereafter referred to simply as "statistics") are weird.
 They are a very human tool, in that they are kind of magical when they are well-designed, but can be used in incredibly stupid ways.
 Even well-trained, well-intentioned people regularly misapply or misinterpret them.
-They can help you answer specific questions by quanitfying relationships between variables, but they aren't meaningful in isolation.
+They can help you answer specific questions by quantifying relationships between variables, but they aren't meaningful in isolation.
 Statistics must be interpreted in the context of the study in which they were measured.

 It's up to the scientist (and their consultants), to take statistical results of experiments and use them to disprove (or